Food, Beverage & Consumer Health | Sectors | PM Group

 Food Sector Director

-Phase 1 consisted of a dairy intake facility, milk processing, evaporation, drying and powder handling and filling facilities.
+The Phase 1 development consisted of a dairy intake facility, milk processing, evaporation, drying and powder handling and filling facilities.
 The key process elements were two GEA spray dryers with associated packaging equipment filling into 1 tonne & 25kg sacks.

 Following the successful completion of Phase 1, PM Group was again retained by Glanbia (GIL) to provide EPCM services for a further expansion at the Belview site.
 Phase 2 will facilitate the continued growth of production by the company’s farmer-shareholders.